Tony Yazbeck

 Yazbeck made his Broadway debut at the age of eleven playing a newsboy in the revival of Gypsy starring Tyne Daly.
 On television he was featured on NBC's Smash, and he appeared in the feature documentary Every Little Step about the casting process for the 2006 revival of A Chorus Line on Broadway.
 Yazbeck is on the board of the YOUNG/ARTS program of the National Foundation for Advancement in the Arts.

 Personal life

 Born in Riverside, California, he grew up in Pennsylvania and Florida before moving to New York.
 He attended University of Cincinnati College-Conservatory of Music and Point Park University.

-On October 20, 2014, Yazbeck married Katie Huff, an actress, dancer, singer, and choreographer.

 Yazbeck is of Lebanese descent through his father, and has German, Irish, Ukrainian and Romanian ancestry on his mother's side.